cwz6h/Mario-Kart-7-Plugin/README.md

 # Mario Kart 7 Plugin

 ## A MK7 Plugin
 A MK7 Plugin In a .3gx Format To Be Loaded With Luma3DS.
-Written In C++ Using CTRPF As A C++ Library And 3gxtool.exe (3gxtool.exe IS NOT a C++ Libray, It is a file.), And Visual Studio Code As A Source-Code Editor.
+Written In C++ Using CTRPF As A C++ Library And 3gxtool.exe (3gxtool.exe IS NOT a C++ Library, It is a file.), And Visual Studio Code As A Source-Code Editor.

 ## Compiling
 **NOTE: If You Are Going To Follow This Section.
 Make Sure To At Least Have CTRPF and 3gxtool.exe**